For purchases, contact a Representing Gallery.

 To receive a list of all works available for sale, and for all other inquiries, please contact the artist directly.

-Michael Azgour is a contemporary artist interested in the space between perception and reality.
-His paintings are constructed from multiple layers of paint which alternate between expressive figuration and geometric abstraction.
+Michael Azgour is a contemporary artist exploring the space between perception and reality.
+His paintings, rooted in the shifting nature of memory and digital media, are composed of layered applications of paint that alternate between expressive figuration and geometric abstraction.

-Azgour’s award-winning paintings have been exhibited in galleries and museums in the United States, Europe, and Asia, including solo shows at the Art Museum of Los Gatos, CA and Hohmann Fine Art in Palm Desert, CA, and upcoming solo shows at Brennecke Fine Arts in Berlin and Fresno Art Museum.
-His work has been represented at many Art Fairs such as SCOPE NYC (solo show), Art Market San Francisco, and Los Angeles Art Show.
-His work is part of renowned private and public collections around the world, including Lucile Packard Children’s Hospital, Stanford University, and Showtime Television Network in New York.
-Michael has exhibited alongside a number of highly respected artists and regularly delivers lectures about his work, such as a recent talk at TEDx Krakow.
-Michael teaches drawing and painting courses at Stanford University.
+Azgour’s award-winning work has been exhibited in galleries and museums across the United States, Europe, and Asia, including solo shows at the Fresno Art Museum and the Art Museum of Los Gatos, and group exhibitions at Brennecke Fine Art in Berlin, the CICA Museum in Gimpo, South Korea, and the Triton Museum in Santa Clara.
+His paintings have been featured at major art fairs such as SCOPE NYC (solo presentation with Claire Carino Contemporary in Boston), San Francisco Art Fair (with TAG Fine Arts, London), and Seattle Art Fair (with Muriel Guepin, New York).
+His work is held in notable public and private collections worldwide, including Lucile Packard Children’s Hospital at Stanford University, Twr y Felin Hotel in Wales, UK, and Showtime Television Network in New York.
+Michael has exhibited alongside many highly respected artists and frequently gives lectures on his work, including a recent presentation at TEDx Krakow.
+He teaches drawing and painting at Stanford University.

 “Azgour’s works are expressive and geometric abstractions informed by an involved process that combines a strategic, realistic technique with pattern and repetition and the muse of accidental surprise.
 His figures seemingly float with one foot firmly planted in the present while the other wafts into the past.
 Paint becomes pixel, blur or distortion mirroring the disconnected snapshots and video clips that populate our social media profiles.
 He challenges the viewer’s interpretation by combining unrelated imagery in the same composition.
 Although the disparate visuals and juxtaposed compositions appear random, they are in fact bits of narrative from the artist’s own life and travels.” – K Nichols